top of page

 “This Trust Fund represents our responsibility to future generations of Micronesians,” FSM President Wesley Simina said.

-The U.S.-funded trust fund was established under the Compact of Free Association for the freely associated states to provide long-term economic self-reliance by generating future revenue for essential services, complementing direct U.S. grants.
-The Marshall Islands and Palau have separate trust funds.
+The U.S.-funded trust fund was established under the Compact of Free Association to provide the FSM with long-term economic self-reliance by generating future revenue for essential services on top of direct U.S. grants.

 “Our priority is long-term sustainability, ensuring that long after compact grants end, the FSM will have the capacity to support the five governments’ operational budgets, essential services and national development through prudent and disciplined management of this fund,” Simina said.

-According to a press release from the Office of the President, the Trust Fund could grow to over $9 billion by 2043, the end of the current compact period, if no significant or frequent withdrawals are made.
+According to a press release from the Office of the President, the trust fund could grow to over $9 billion by the end of the compact period in 2043, allowing the FSM to eventually wean off U.S. dollars.

 The COFA Amendment Act pledges $3.3 billion to the FSM to be distributed over 20 years.
-The amount allocated for the FSM formed part of the $7.1 billion in U.S. package for the freely associated states.
+The amount allocated for the FSM formed part of the $7.1 billion economic package for the freely associated states, including the Marshall Islands and Palau, which have separate Compact Trust Funds.

-Complementing the Compact Trust Fund is the local FSM Trust Fund, with a current balance of nearly $600 million, financed through domestic sources and represents an additional layer of savings for the country’s fiscal resilience.
+Complementing the Compact Trust Fund is the locally funded FSM Trust Fund, with a current balance of nearly $600 million, which forms an additional layer of savings for the country’s fiscal resilience.

 FSM leaders discussed the Trust Fund’s outlook and performance during this week’s meeting with representatives of Cambridge Associates and the FSM members of the Compact Trust Fund Committee.